0xAX/linux-insides/mm/linux-mm-2.md

 };
 ```

-and contains start and end addresses of the resource, name, etc. Every `resource` structure contains pointers to the `parent`, `sibling` and `child` resources.
-As it has parent and childs, it means that every subset of resources has root `resource` structure.
-For example, for `I/O` ports it is `ioport_resource` structure:
+and contains start and end addresses of the resource, the name, etc. Every `resource` structure contains pointers to the `parent`, `sibling` and `child` resources.
+As it has a parent and a childs, it means that every subset of resources has root `resource` structure.
+For example, for `I/O` ports it is the `ioport_resource` structure:

 ```C
 struct resource ioport_resource = {